Understanding Self-Disclosure in Therapy: A Guide for Your Healing Journey

 Here are three things to watch out for regarding a therapist’s use of self-disclosure:

-1. Role Reversal.
+Role Reversal.
 Your therapist may, at times, encourage you to take an objective approach to therapy.
 For instance, if you’re too close to a situation, it may be hard to see the forest for the trees.
-Reframing the situation as “What would you tell a friend in your position” is a great way to provide you with space to be more objective.
+Reframing the situation as “What would you tell a friend in your position?” is a great way to provide you with space to be more objective.

+In a way, reframing in this manner allows you to take on the role of therapist (for that imaginary friend).
 But, if your therapist asks you what she should do about her situation, you’ve walked into role reversal where your therapist becomes the client, and you become her therapist.
 And let’s be honest.
 Is that really how you want to spend your therapy hour?

-2. Casual Conversation.
+Casual Conversation.
 There will be times of conversation during therapy.
 You might share a funny story.
 You and your therapist may connect over a show that you both enjoy.
 And those connections are great.
 They reinforce the longstanding theory that the therapeutic relationship is the most important aspect of therapy.

 But, if your therapy sessions become hour-long casual conversations about everything except the reason you are in therapy, you (or your insurance carrier) are paying to have a friend.